 When Dixie is not working with clients, she enjoys gardening, golfing, and spending time with her children and grandchildren.
 Dixie is an amazing person whose number one goal is to help others.
 She is entirely selfless and will do anything in her power to help those around her.
 You literally cannot find a kinder, more gentle soul.

-Nathan Mitton earned his BS in Exercise Physiology with a minor in Biology from Fort Lewis College, and graduated Magna Cum Laude in 2017.
-During his time at Fort Lewis, Nathan was recruited as a peer-educator from multiple organizations, including: The Writing Center, The Native American Center, and TRiO.
-He tutored students in Biomechanics and Kinesiology, Nutrition, and Physiology.
-Nathan was awarded and maintained the Fort Lewis College Merit Scholarship, and was awarded the 2016 Exercise Science Scholarship for his dedication to excellence.
-Additionally, Nathan was nominated for candidacy as the 2016 and 2017 Exercise Science Major of the Year.
-Upon the completion of his Senior Thesis titled “The impact of exercise and Low-Level Laser Therapy on psychological well-being and overall perceived health,” Nathan was selected to present his research at the annual FLC Undergraduate Research Symposium.
+Prior to attending graduate school at UWS, Nathan earned his BS in Exercise Physiology with a minor in Biology from Fort Lewis College, and graduated Magna Cum Laude in 2017.
+During his time at Fort Lewis College, Nathan served as a peer-educator for multiple organizations, including: The Writing Center, The Native American Center, and TRiO.
+He tutored students in classes like Biomechanics and Kinesiology, Nutrition, and Exercise Physiology.
+Nathan was nominated for the 2016 and 2017 Exercise Science Major of the Year at Fort Lewis College.
+Upon the completion of his Senior Thesis titled “The impact of exercise and Low-Level Laser Therapy on psychological well-being and overall perceived health,” Nathan was selected to present his research at the 2017 Annual FLC Undergraduate Research Symposium.

-Nathan loves his Durango Community and has been quick to volunteer for numerous organizations in the Durango area including Wolfwood Refuge, Tambo, Special Olympics, Manna Soup Kitchen, and Mountain Middle School.
+Nathan is an active member of the Durango Community and has been quick to volunteer for numerous organizations in the area including Wolfwood Refuge, Tambo, Special Olympics, Manna Soup Kitchen, and Mountain Middle School, and he is currently working to become a volunteer for the La Plata County Search and Rescue.

-Nathan loves to be active and spends as much time as possible outdoors doing things like mountain biking, hiking, camping, and snowboarding.
+Nathan loves to be active and spends as much time as possible outdoors doing things like mountain biking, hiking, camping, paddle boarding, and snowboarding.